 In the past few years, there’s been an explosion of companies hiring teachers to teach ESL online.
-Not only do young students all over the world want to learn English, but adults are looking for English lessons to move up in the business world.
+Not only do young students all over the world want to learn English, but adults are also looking for English lessons to move up in the business world.

 As online education technology has improved, there’s more opportunity than ever to teach ESL online from the comfort of home, or anywhere in the world you wish to live.
 Most companies are looking for native or fluent English speakers, and some require a college degree, too.